cloudnative-pg/cloudnative-pg/docs/src/container_images.md

 or 12) optionally followed by a dot and the patch level.

-The prefix can be followed by any valid character combination that is valid and accepted in a Docker tag, preceded by a dot, an underscore or a minus sign.
+The prefix can be followed by any valid character combination that is valid and accepted in a Docker tag, preceded by a dot, an underscore, or a minus sign.

 Examples of accepted image tags: